Smponi/HarpoonIJ/README.md

 - `GotoHarpoon[1-5]`: Navigates to the file saved at the specified index.
 - `SetHarpoon[1-5]`: Assigns the current file to a specific index.
 - `AddToHarpoon`: Adds the current file to the first available empty index.
+- `CycleNextFile`: Opens the next file in the Harpoon list.
+- `CyclePreviousFile`: Opens the previous file in the Harpoon list.

 ## Configuration